 Should I purchase a warranty?

 The majority of name-brand vendors provide three year warranties, with year one frequently being on-site.
-If you are shopping for a new system, you should pay particular attention to the warranty as this is a method many vendors utilize to reduce the initial system cost.
+When you are shopping for a new system, you should pay particular attention to the warranty as this is a method many vendors utilize to reduce the initial system cost.
 You are advised to select a minimum of three (3) year warranty and you may also wish to upgrade the warranty to either a fourth (4th) year or on-site maintenance.

 Is it easy to connect to the campus network?

-Connecting a network-ready computer (one that features pre-installed ethernet capability) to the campus network is a simple procedure.
-Using his/her own ethernet cable, a student should simply plug into the network jack in their room (or into the correct port if they are using a network switch).
+Connecting a network-ready computer (one that features pre-installed Ethernet capability) to the campus network is a simple procedure.
+Using his/her own Ethernet cable, a student should simply plug into the network jack in their room (or into the correct port if they are using a network switch).
 Upon trying to access any web page, the student will automatically be taken to the policy management server which will guide them through the steps necessary to certify their computer.
 This certification process will check for the correct operating system (including any necessary patches) and for current and subscribed virus protection.
 Once the certification process completes successfully, the student will have full access to the campus network and the internet.
 Please read and review our "ResNet" pages for additional information and Frequently Asked Questions about connecting to the campus network?